M-LinkXMPP Forms Discovery and Publishing

 - View published forms

-Isode provides a Web Application to discover and publish forms.
-This web application allows a user to:
+Isode provides an FDP client as a Web Application to discover and publish forms.
+This web application, which is shipped with all M-Link variations that include the FDP capbility,allows a user to:

-- Get a list of available topics (form templates).
+- Obtain a list of available Topics (and associated form templates).

-- Select a topic, fill in a form and publish it.
+- Select a Topic, fill in the form and publish it.

 - Subscribe to one or more topics, review published forms and be alerted to new forms.